twobitlabs/AnalyticsKit/README.md

 __***Please Note__ -- While we welcome contributions, Two Bit Labs does not officially support Cocoapods for AnalyticsKit.
 If you run into problems integrating AnalyticsKit using Cocoapods, please log a GitHub issue.

-If your project uses Cocoapods, you can simply inlcude `AnalyticsKit` for full provider support, or you can specify your provider using Cocoapods subspecs.
+If your project uses Cocoapods, you can simply include `AnalyticsKit` for full provider support, or you can specify your provider using Cocoapods subspecs.

 * AdjustIO - `pod 'AnalyticsKit/AdjustIO'`
 * Flurry - `pod 'AnalyticsKit/Flurry'`